MXV3A/Cyclic-Data-Log/README.md

 Entry newentry = {time(NULL), analogRead(GPIO_NUM_4), 25};
 log.addEntry(&newentry);
 ```
-The log adds the entry to the persistent memory and remember all entries even after a reset.
+The log adds the entry to the persistent memory and remembers all entries even after a reset.
 If the log is full the oldest entry will be overwritten.

 ### 4 - Read an Entry
 ```c